ScottMcGready/the-conference-bible/README.md

 ## Contributing

-Contributing to this document is very welcome.
-Please submit a new pull request with your changes.
+Contributing to this document is very welcome and encouraged.
+To make edits, [fork](https://github.com/ScottMcGready/the-conference-bible/fork) this repository, make your changes, and submit a Pull Request for review.

 ## As used by